Genealogy-valued Feller diffusion: Concepts and main results

-This means that the macroscopic time-space view on the surviving population gives different pictures in the cases of conditioning on survival forever and conditioning on survival up to a finite but diverging time-horizon.
+This means that the macroscopic time-space view on the surviving population gives \emph{different} pictures in the cases of conditioning on survival forever and conditioning on survival up to a finite but diverging time-horizon.
 In particular also the genealogies look different in these cases.

-The conclusion might be however that looking at non-spatial population one should work with $\breve{\mfU}^\infty_\infty$ whereas in spatial situations the quasi-equilibrium is important since it describes the family of a typical, i.e.\ randomly chosen individual.
+The conclusion might be however that looking at non-spatial population one should work with the concept leading to $\breve{\mfU}^\infty_\infty$ even though the genealogy has no transparent decomposition into subfamilies since those remain even in the limit $t\to\infty$ dependent.
+All we can do in that case is using the conditional duality, where again the subfamilies are described via the enriched partitions of the coalescent.
+This needs further exploration.

+However in \emph{spatial} situations the generalized quasi-equilibrium is important since it describes the family of a \emph{typical}, i.e.\ randomly chosen individual from the overall population, a key object.
 See also Section~\ref{sss.genalspat} for a discussion of spatial models.

-\paragraph{The \texorpdfstring{$\U$}{U}-valued Feller diffusion under the Palm measure} Another method to study a process going to extinction is to consider its \emph{size-biased} law, which is known as the \emph{Palm distribution}.
+\paragraph{The \texorpdfstring{$\U$}{U}-valued Feller diffusion under the Palm measure} Another method to study a process going to extinction is to consider its \emph{size-biased} law, which is also known as the \emph{Palm distribution}.
 Recall that the Palm distribution of a $\U$-valued process $\mfU$ at time $t$ is the law $\bar{\mfU}_t \cdot \dx P_{[0,t]}$ if $P_{[0,t]}$ is the path law $\mcL[(\mfU_s)_{s \in [0,t]}]$.
-For our process this law is an \textit{$h$-transform} and hence again Markovian.
+Define $h:\U \to \R_+$ by $h(\mfU)=\bar\mfU$ and note that this is a positive harmonic function on $\U\setminus\{\ntree\}$.
+Therefore we can define an $h$-transform.
+For our process this law, the Palm distribution, is an \textit{$h$-transform} of $\mfU$ with previously mentioned $h$ and hence is again Markovian and its generator can be calculated from the one of $\mfU$ with the help of $h$.
 We denote the process realizing the Palm distribution by

-Here we consider a construction of the \emph{Palm distribution} w.r.t.\ the total mass process which turns out to be the $h$-transformed process and can be consistently defined for all $t > 0$ and we use this fact to construct a corresponding $\U$-valued process.
-It is known that the Palm of the $\R_+$-valued Feller diffusion can be described by processes which we recall below in \eqref{e1116}, \eqref{e1125}; see \cite{Evans93}.
+Here we consider a construction of the \emph{Palm distribution} w.r.t.\ the total mass process $\bar\mfU$ which arises as the \emph{$h$-transformed process} and can be consistently defined for all $t > 0$ and we use the fact of being an $h$-transform to construct a corresponding $\U$-valued process via a new martingale problem in Proposition~\ref{pr.palm1} below.